15 Highest Paying Trade Jobs for 2026: Earn Six Figures Without a College Degree

 Why Trade Salaries Are Skyrocketing Right Now

 Three major factors are driving trade salaries to new heights in 2026.
-First, nearly one-third of America’s skilled workforce is over 50 and heading toward retirement.
+First, approximately 25% of skilled trades workers are aged 55 or older and approaching retirement.
 That’s creating a massive labor shortage.

 Second, you can’t automate hands-on work.
 AI won’t fix a broken elevator or wire a commercial building anytime soon.